El Nido, 15-17-18/03/2018

 With still a whole afternoon on our hands we picked one of the dozens of scooter rentals on the street to the village and rented one.
-In a matter of 45 minutes ride under a merciless noon burning sun, and a dirt road that looked like a battlefield and had me swearing like a truck driver, we made it to a backpackers’ favourite: Nacpan Beach.
+In a matter of a 45 minutes ride under a merciless noon burning sun, on a dirt road that looked like a battlefield and had me swearing like a truck driver, we made it to a backpackers’ favourite: Nacpan Beach.
 Touristy but far from being packed, crystal clear water, white sandy beach, a miles-long stretch of palms… We literally had a slow motion moment when, while getting rid of our helmets and clothes we ran towards the shore to eventually dive in the sea.

 After few minutes of aimless splashing (kinda felt like our senses took over our cognition), we actually realised we very much needed lunch.
 We hit the closest beach bar and had our last sinigang, my beloved tamarind soup, garlic rice and some abodo.
 Toes in the warm sand, heads in the shades, sea view, sweet sips of fresh buko (coconut)…

 We spent the rest of the afternoon walking along the never-ending beach, with the occasional dive every time we like a heatstroke was about to hit us and applying the thickest layer of sunscreen to our ever sunburnt shoulders.
 We decided to wait for sunset while drinking some ice cold San Miguel and fruit shakes.
 Which was, of course, absolutely worth it, but also really fucked up all our evening plans.